 - Let dry for several hours or overnight.

 - Store them in a lidded jar, plastic bag, or other airtight container until ready to use.
 We like to use these glass pantry jars the best!

-Feel free to experiment with other essential oils or hydrosols: Peppermint, Rosemary, Sage, Grapefruit, Cinnamon and Geranium essential oils would all be great options and Rose, Lemon Balm, Lime, and Rosemary hydrosols would be nice to use too!
+Feel free to experiment with other essential oils or hydrosols: Peppermint, Rosemary, Sage, Bay Laurel, Grapefruit, Cinnamon and Geranium essential oils would all be great options and Rose, Lemon Balm, Lime, and Rosemary hydrosols would be nice to use too!